-- First, it makes you feel warmer.
+- It makes you feel warmer.
 This is part of the effect that cocoa or other kinds of tea have.
 They prepare you for bed by making you feel warm, which contributes to drowsiness.

-- Second, chamomile tea helps with anxiety.
+- Chamomile tea helps with anxiety.
 Sometimes all that’s needed to soothe nerves is to slow down by preparing and drinking tea.
 However, as we’ll come to in a moment, there is also a very good chemical reason that chamomile helps with anxiety.

-- Third, it allows you to have ‘you time.’
+- It allows you to have ‘you time.’
 A day’s stress can weigh on your shoulders by evening.
-Having to work, commute, or keep house can feel like a non-stop experience.
+Having to work, commute, or keep a house can feel like a non-stop experience.
 Having ‘you time’ lets you refocus and relax, which again, is a good way to prepare for bed.